 Video Recordings Act

-Selling video films is risky because the sale of films, which have not been properly classified by the British Board of Film Classification, can attract fines of up to £20,000 per tape or a prison sentence.
+Selling DVDs or computer games might be risky because the sale of films or games, which have not been properly classified by the British Board of Film Classification, can attract large fines or a prison sentence.
 Certain educational, sport and music videos are exempt from this requirement.
-You are advised to take more detailed advice on the Video Recordings Act before putting video films out for sale.
+You are advised to take more detailed advice on the Video Recordings Act before putting films out for sale.

 If you sell something, whether new or second-hand, it should be of satisfactory quality and fit for its purpose.
 It should also be as you describe it.